odinuv/web/walkthrough/backend-select/index.md

 {% include /walkthrough/backend-select/layout.latte %}
 {% endhighlight %}

-If you enter some text (e.g. 'fooBar') in the text field in hit the button, you should see something like:
+If you enter some text (e.g. 'fooBar') in the text field in and hit the button, you should see something like:

     array ( 'someText' => 'fooBar', 'send' => 'something', )